ibogovic-hub/ibogovic-hub.github.io/_posts/2021-03-02-linux-usefull-commands.md

 ---

-### so...here is a bunch of linux commands that I have collected over the years
+### collection of .....

-I'm not quite sure how usefull is this here but...who knows. ;)
+so...here is a bunch of linux commands that I have collected over the years I'm not quite sure how usefull is this here but...who knows. ;)

 ---